 Université libre de Bruxelles - Solvay Brussels School of Economics and Management (SBS-EM)

-- Academic Supervisor: Prof. Ariane Szafarz
+- Academic Supervisors: Prof. Ariane Szafarz and Prof. Marek Hudon

 In Collaboration with :